SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 **Note**: Many of these questions will be answered by the course, so just carry them over and go from there.

+- One example why knowing when what is coerced in to what is essential to know.

+  - When `x` is a `String`, the expressions `x = x + 1;` and `x++` are **not equivalent**.

+  What happens is the following:

+  - ```javascript
+    > let x = "5" // declare a local variable with identifier 'x' to hold the string "5"
+    > x = x + 1   // number 1 is coerced into a string and concatenated to the string "5" ==> "51"
+    = "51"        // which changes the value of 'x' from "5" to "51"
+    ```

+  - ```javascript
+    > let y = "5" // declare a local variables with identifier 'y' to hold the string "5"
+    > y++         // string is coerced into a Number and that number is incremented from 5 to 6.
+                  // 5 is returned since the post-increment operator returns the number BEFORE incr.
+                  // and NOT the number after incrementation
+    ```

+- At a later point in time, understand the differences between traditional and modern JS/ECMASCript?

+- Learn the basics of how to read the Stack Trace

+- What does JS check before the code is run despite the language to the interpreted by and interpreter or just-in-time compiler?

+  - variables/identifiers that are misnames, re-assigned but are already declared, constants?
+  - it is important to know, for testing, when the program can fail and how much needs to be accounted for such as for instance triggering a piece of conditional code so that syntax errors, like undefined references can be caught and don't just screw up something implicitly!
+  - .Understand what js interpreters/JITC do **before and during execution** which can be categorized as `preliminary phase` and `execution phase`

+- Which type of operations does JS:

+  - fail silently for by returning a value like `null` or `-1 `?
+  - fail by raising an exception?

+  Dividing zero into another number fails silently for instance!
+This stuff is very important to know!

+- In terms of the `for/in` and `for/of` iterations:

+  - what are all `enumerable properties of an object` for the `for/of` variant?
+  - what are all the `values of an iterable collection` for the `for/of` variant?

 - How are strings stored in JS and how come they act like other primitives?
 Does it have something to do with how C stores string in a different portion of memory and scans for strings that already exist?
 A `static memory` is the spot in program memory C stores strings, if I remember correctly?

 - What is the 'arity' of arguments/parameters?